MaiLyLe/robinhood/README.md

 ## **NPM Setup/Package Installment:**

+Go to your browser and install [Nodejs](https://nodejs.org/en/)

+Please fork project if you want to play with it locally.
-Go to your browser and install [Nodejs](https://nodejs.org/en/) Clone project and go to directory via your terminal, then type in your terminal
+And go to directory via your terminal, then type in your terminal

     $ npm i